flowerfine/flinkful/README.md

 I have done some exciting work which developed generic Java Flink client supporting submit jobs、access cluster  and jobs status, and more features to be adding.
 Through it, I believed people can concern more on how to manage and maintain flink infrastructure prevent by the absence of Java client.

+Flinkful aims to help people build their own data and computation platform by Flink and never will shade Flink.
+We don't make gap between people with Flink but try to bridge them totally.

+Flinkful makes best effort for releasing Flink source code internal potentials and preventing introducing new concept.
+If you dive into Flinkful, We believe the clean and Flink likely source code will confuse user are reading Flink official repository code.

+Hope user like and appreciate our work.

 ## How Flinkful?

 As mentioned [here](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/deployment/overview/), Flink consists of `JobManager`, `TaskManager` and `client`.
 After `JobManager` bootstraped, people can access Flink cluster with runtime-webui by http, In fact, most Flink cluster and job status can be obtained by http.